Japanese Tea Pots

 The best kyusu have special clay strainers built into the spout to filter out particles of tea.
 However, less expensive models are available that have stainless steel strainers built in instead.

-This kyusu has a built-in stainless steel mesh strainer to catch tea particles and keep them out of your cup, and its 9-ounce size is perfect for making tea for one.
+For example, the kyusu above has a built-in stainless steel mesh strainer to catch tea particles and keep them out of your cup, and its 9-ounce size is perfect for making tea for one.

 Although it does not claim to be handmade by a master craftsman, it is still attractive and has good reviews for being lightweight and well-built.